Trabantzel/map/README.md

 # map
-i wanna build a site with a map in Google with directions and routes for some delivery trucks
+I wanna build a site were i can make some directions and routes for some delivery trucks with google maps API

+totally new.

+Stefan